pravega/pravega-benchmark/README.md

 ```

 ### 4 - End to End Latency Mode
-In this mode, the pravega benchmark tool writes and read the messages to the pravega cluster and records the end to end latency.
+In this mode, the Pravega benchmark tool writes and read the messages to the pravega cluster and records the end to end latency.
 End to end latency means the time duration between the beginning of the writing event/record to stream and the time after reading the event/record.
 in this mode user must specify both the number of producers and consumers.
 The -throughput option (Throughput mode) or -events (late limiter) can used to limit the writers throughput or events rate.